 TGbe editor: Please update the 14th paragraph (including adding the table) as shown below:

 TDLS frames shall use the formatting specified in 11.20.2 (TDLS payload) when they are transmitted through the AP and when they are transmitted over the TDLS direct link.
 A STA shall not transmit a TDLS Action field in a frame with the Type field of the frame set to Management.
 A received TDLS Action field in a frame with the Type field equal to Management shall be discarded.
 Note that the TDLS Discovery Response frame is not a TDLS frame but a Public Action frame.
+Table 11-11a shows the frames that can be exchanged between the TDLS peer STAs and the path taken by each of them.

+Table 11-11a – Frame type and their pathway in a TDLS setup